 A cold, snowy, refreshing walk with the dog.
 The snow is gently falling, the day is done and the world is quiet and peaceful.
 In the distance, the warm light of home beckons.

-It is said that when a cardinal is around, angles are near.
+It is said that when a cardinal is around, angels are near.
 This cardinal brings a touch of brightness and hope in the midst of a winter storm.

 A dusting of snow has coated the field overnight.
 The day is bright and crisp.
 Having long its leaves, a grove of trees reveals the stark beauty that only winter brings.